Substra/substra-documentation/docs/source/operations/howto/connect-organizations.rst

 .. code-block:: bash

-   helm upgrade RELEASE-NAME substra/substra-backend --version VERSION --values backend-1-values.yaml
+   helm upgrade RELEASE-NAME substra/substra-backend --version VERSION --values VALUES-FILE

 | Replace ``RELEASE-NAME`` with the name of your substra backend release.
   You can retrieve it with ``helm list``.
 | Replace ``VERSION`` with the version of the substra backend helm chart you want to deploy.
+| Replace ``VALUES-FILE`` with the values file.
+In our example, ``backend-1-values.yaml`` for the first backend and ``backend-2-values.yaml`` for the second one.

 This will update the kubernetes resources to reflect your changes.